SRIGANTH-K/registration-notification-system/README.md

 ## Features

 **Frontend**
-- Responsive, mobile-friendly UI built with plain HTML, CSS, and JavaScript — no frameworks, no build step
+- Responsive UI — plain HTML/CSS/JS, no frameworks, no build step
-- Real-time client-side validation: name, email, Indian mobile number (6–9 prefix), department, college, event selection, file type, and file size
+- Client-side validation for all fields before any network call
-- Drag-and-drop file upload with live preview and remove button
+- Drag-and-drop file upload with live preview (PDF, JPG, PNG — max 5 MB)
-- Three-step progress indicator (Preparing → Submitting → Completed) during submission
+- Three-step progress indicator during submission
-- Success card with registration ID and document link; error card with the exact backend message for easy debugging
+- Success card with registration ID + document link; error card with the backend message

 **Backend (Lambda)**
-- Server-side validation mirrors the frontend — forged or tampered requests are rejected
+- Server-side validation — forged or tampered requests are rejected independently of the frontend
-- Registration IDs (`REG-2026-XXXXXX`) are generated server-side only — clients cannot supply their own
+- Registration IDs (`REG-2026-XXXXXX`) generated server-side only
-- Supports both API Gateway REST API (payload v1) and HTTP API (payload v2) out of the box
+- Compatible with API Gateway REST API (v1) and HTTP API (v2) payload formats
-- Automatic S3 rollback — if DynamoDB write fails after a successful upload, the orphaned file is deleted
+- Auto S3 rollback if DynamoDB write fails — no orphaned files
-- SNS notification is non-fatal — an email failure never cancels a completed registration
+- SNS failure is non-fatal — a missed email never cancels a completed registration
-- All Lambda environment variables are stripped of invisible Unicode characters (zero-width spaces, BOM, non-breaking spaces) at cold-start to prevent silent `ValidationException` errors
-- File names are sanitised: path traversal blocked, Unicode normalised to ASCII, unsafe characters replaced, capped at 100 characters
+- Env vars sanitised at cold-start — strips invisible Unicode that causes silent `ValidationException`

 **Infrastructure**
-- Least-privilege IAM policy — Lambda can only `PutObject` and `DeleteObject` on its own bucket, `PutItem` on its own table, and `Publish` on its own topic
+- Least-privilege IAM — Lambda scoped to only its own bucket, table, and SNS topic
 - No AWS credentials in the frontend — only the public API Gateway URL is exposed

 ---